ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 <br>

 You may have noticed that our blueprint is _itself_ a directed graph!
 This is where things get intersting!
-This means we can define this blueprint in AlgebraicJulia using the concept of source and target maps, as we learned about in Chapter 1.
+This means we can input the schema to a computer in AlgebraicJulia using the concept of source and target maps, as we learned about in Chapter 1.

 In the code below we use `A` for arrows, `V` for vertices, and define them as `Ob`jects. `Hom(X,Y)` is AlgebraicJulia syntax meaning a "chunky arrow from X to Y." We use it to define the source and target of the chunky arrows `src` and `tgt`.